Want to earn extra money while listening to new music?

 Slicethepie asks you to listen to a piece of music for at least 90 seconds, rate the track from 1 to 10 and write a review.

-Once you submit your review, Slicethepie runs it against an algorithm and determines your review payment.
-Better reviews get higher payouts, and better reviews also move you further up the Slicethepie ranks — though we’ll get to their definition of “better” in a moment.
+Once you submit your review, the site runs it against an algorithm and determines your review payment.
+Better reviews get higher payouts, and also move you further up the Slicethepie ranks — though we’ll get to their definition of “better” in a moment.

-It’s really easy to earn money with Slicethepie.
-Earning a lot of money from Slicethepie is a bit harder.
+The site makes it really easy to earn some money.
+However, earning a lot of money from Slicethepie is a bit harder.
 (Like this idea?
 Click to tweet it!).

 How Much Can You Earn With Slicethepie?

-It’s hard to say how much any individual user will earn from Slicethepie, since the site is fairly vague about how much it pays out per review.
-When I tested the site, I got paid either $0.05 or $0.06 for each review and made about 50 cents an hour.
+It’s hard to say how much any individual user will earn, since the site is fairly vague about how much it pays out per review.
+I got paid either 5 cents or 6 cents for each review and made about 50 cents an hour.

 Slicethepie Optimization Tips

-Whether you’re earning five cents, six cents or 15 cents per review, increase your Slicethepie payout by learning how to optimize the site.
+Whether you’re earning 5 cents or 15 cents per review, learning how to optimize the site can increase your payout .

 Most Slicethepie users are going to try to run the site in the background while working on another project.
 It’s easy enough to plug in your headphones, let a song play and then tab over and review the track.

 However, running Slicethepie in the background is only going to earn you 50 cents an hour, at most.
-If you want to get the maximum payout from Slicethepie, follow these tips:
+If you want to get the maximum payout, follow these tips:

 - Give the site your full attention.
-Don’t try to review Slicethepie tracks while you’re doing something else.
-To maximize your income, you need to push through as many tracks as possible per hour — and that means staying focused.
+Don’t try to review tracks while you’re doing something else.
+To maximize your income, you need to push through as many tracks as possible per hour — so stay focused.

 - Start writing your review as soon as the track begins playing.
 Try to have the review fully written in 90 seconds.

 - Write reviews quickly and easily by sticking to a formula.
 Write one sentence about the song’s rhythm, then one sentence about the instrumentation.
-Follow that with one sentence about the vocals, then one sentence about the lyrics.
+Do the same for the vocals, and then the lyrics.
 Close with your personal opinion of the track, then suggest three different locations where the track might be a good fit (e.g. radio or background music for commercials).

-- Don’t ever let a track play longer than 90 seconds.
+- Never let a track play longer than 90 seconds.
 As soon as the 90 second limit is up, submit your review and start the next track.

 Is Slicethepie Worth Your Time?